 The holdover striper fishing has been particularly good in the Housatonic River, and the fish will only get more active once the water begins to warm.
 The Providence River and Narrow River typically hold some holdover stripers, but there haven’t been any positive reports from these areas.
 Anglers are predicting that the first sea-lice covered schoolies will show up along the Rhode Island coast sometime in mid-April.

 Cape Cod/ Massachusetts

-Holdover striped bass were reported in tidal waters on and off the Cape back in January, but folks who have been out searching lately have come up empty handed.
+Thanks to a little sunshine this week, holdover striped bass began to stir in some fresh and brackish waters connected to tidal rivers.
 Boston Harbor, and the Mystic River in particular, has given up a few holdover schoolie stripers to persistent anglers.